 VÉRONICA DUPORT DELIZ, Editor.
 Originally from Switzerland, Véronica has been a Bay Area resident for more than a decade.
 She has worked internationally as a producer, director and editor, and has experience in feature length documentaries, short narrative films, and a number of documentaries series’ made for Swiss Television, France 2, TV5 and M6.
 Véronica has been recognized for the visual aesthetics and story-telling capability of her work, and the passion she has for her craft.
 Véronica graduated Summa Cum Laude with special distinction & holds a Master of Fine Arts in Cinema from San Francisco State University.
 Her production company is Swiss Reel Films.
 Véronica is the editor for a new 3 minute trailer for Chasing Portraits.

-SLAWOMIR GRUNBERG, Cinematographer.
+SLAWOMIR GRUNBERG, Director of Photography.
 Slawomir, an Emmy Award winning documentary producer, director, and cameraman is a graduate of the Polish Film School in Lodz.
 Born in Poland, he immigrated to the US in 1981 and has since directed and produced over 45 documentary films including: “Shimon’ Returns,” “Castaways,” “The Legacy of Jedwabne,” and “Saved by Deportation.”
 Grunberg’s film “School Prayer: A Community At War”, screened on PBS, received an Emmy Award and Jan Karski Award.
 Grunberg is a recipient of Guggenheim Fellowship, the New York Foundation for the Arts and Soros Justice Media Fellowships.
 His credits as director of photography include over 70 documentaries including five Emmy and two Oscar nominations for “Legacy” and “Sister Rose’s Passion”.
 His most recent film is “Karski & The Lords of Humanity.”